IBM/watson-assistant-multi-bot-agent/README.md

 # Compose domain specific bots using an agent bot
 A domain specific bot addresses queries related to a specific domain or topic.
-Some examples are - Travel Bot(Travel related conversations), Weather Bot (Weather related conversations).
+Some examples are - Travel bot(Travel related conversations), Weather bot (Weather related conversations).

-If a user wants to have a cross-domain conversation, then the user will have to switch between the different Bots.
+If a user wants to have a cross-domain conversation, then the user will have to switch between the different bots.

 There are scenarios where an user wants to have a conversation involving multiple domains.
 For example - When I want to travel to a place, I want to query for the weather and then book a cab or flight.
 I might have to end up switching between two bots, weather bot and travel bot.
 What if I could just have one interface bot which will redirect my messages to a specific bot and get answers to me?